Datatab

 Normality test

-One of the most common assumptions for statistical test procedures is that the data used must be normally distributed.
-For example, if a t-test or an ANOVA is to be calculated, it must first be tested whether the data or variables are normally distributed.
+One of the most common assumptions for statistical tests is that the data used are normally distributed.
+For example, if you want to run a t-test or an ANOVA, you must first test whether the data or variables are normally distributed.

-In the case of a regression analysis, the assumptions of normal distribution are also important, but here it is important that the error made by the model is normally distributed and not the data itself.
+The assumption of normal distribution is also important for linear regression analysis, but in this case it is important that the error made by the model is normally distributed, not the data itself.

-Normal distribution can be tested either analytically or graphically.
+Normal distribution can be tested either analytically (statistical tests) or graphically.
 The most common analytical tests to check data for normal distribution are the:

 • Kolmogorov-Smirnov Test